 The changing face of some breeds

 While domestic (moggy) cats have remained much the same throughout the millenniums; some breeds have changed to meet evolving breed standards.
 Siamese and Persian cats are the most obvious examples (see images below).
-Siamese cats too have changed quite drastically becoming much longer and leaner in the body and face.
+Siamese cats have changed quite drastically as well, and have become much longer and leaner in the body and face.
 Other natural breeds remain almost identical to how they appeared when they were first exhibited.

 Image source Siamese cats, Louise Van Der Mead 1960

 Some of the breeds we have today came about naturally, these include the Maine Coon, Siberian, Russian, Persian, Turkish Angora, Turkish Van, Abyssinian, British Shorthair, Burmese, Manx cat, Egyptian Mau.
 We have already discussed the Asian breeds including Siamese, Korat, Birman, and Burmese.
 In some cases, if breed numbers were low, such as British Shorthairs after WWI and WWII, other breeds were used as ‘outcrosses’ to help maintain the breed.

 Other breeds were created by mating two or more breeds of purebred to form a new breed of cat.
 The Australian Mist was the brainchild of Truda Straede who wanted an Australian cat with the characteristics of a Burmese and an Abyssinian.
 Burmese, Abyssinians and domestic shorthairs were used to create the breed.

 The Chinchilla came about by the mating of a blue Persian with a stray tomcat of unknown origins.
 The resulting litter produced a smoke-coloured kitten.